Flow builder

 Troubleshooting

-• Validation blocks save or publish: Read the issue list (missing targets, paywall Fallback, disabled integration, canvas control violations).
+- Validation blocks save or publish: Read the issue list (missing targets, paywall Fallback, disabled integration, canvas control violations).
+Prefer inspector Fix actions when offered.